 - 1. Where the Schedule of the Vaulting Event provides for a Horse Inspection, and for any International Vaulting Event, the Veterinary Delegate (at Championships the Veterinary Commission) and a Member of the Ground Jury (preferably the President), will inspect the Horses, in accordance with the Veterinary Regulations. - 2.
 The Horse Inspection will take place before the first Competition or official training (whichever is the earliest) and in principle, should not take place more than 24 hours before either the first Competition or official training. - 3.
-Any member of the delegation entered may present the Horse. - 4.
-During the Competition, the Judge at A has the possibility to inspect or eliminate a Horse which is lame or in bad conditions.

-- 5. A Horse having been eliminated on a specific competition day but which is also scheduled to participate in another competition on the same day or on a following day, must be reinspected by the Veterinary Delegate (Commission), in the presence of a Member of the Ground Jury (preferably the President), prior to the next Competition.
+Any member of the delegation entered may present the Horse. - 3.1 The person presenting the horse at the horse inspection must be smartly dressed (no t-shirts, shorts or caps). - 3.2 All horses presented for inspection must be properly warmed-up and presentation of horse and equipment must be clean and competition ready. - 4.
+During the Competition, the Judge at A has the possibility to inspect or eliminate a Horse which is lame or in bad conditions. - 5.
+A Horse having been eliminated on a specific competition day, but which is scheduled to participate in another competition on the same day or on a following day, must be reinspected by the Veterinary Delegate (Commission), in the presence of a Member of the Ground Jury (preferably the President), prior to the next Competition.
 If it passes the reinspection, the Horse will be allowed to participate. - 6.
 The Veterinary Delegate (Commission) and/or the Chief Steward must report to the President of the Ground Jury and Judge A (if during a Test) any Horse showing any signs of irregularity in the warm-up arena. - 7.
 Refer to the Veterinarian Regulations on the Horse Inspection Area.